c0dem0de/Action-TWRP-Builder/README.md

 ## How to use

 ```
-For example, your username is: JohnSmith
+For example, your username is: John Doe
 ```

 #### 0. If you want to commit code, click 'Fork' in the upper right corner of this repository